KillReal/MediaCloud/devnotes.md

 - Implement in task time execution measuring

 # Changelog

+### Version 1.6.0 - 12th Jun, 2024
+- Added AI Medias and Collection autotagging with JoyTag AI model
+- Added new account personal settings page
+- Updated SixLabour.ImageSharp lib to 3.1.4
+- Optimized autoloading speed for first page
+- Various layout fixes for narrow displays
+- A lot of other fixes

 ### Version 1.5.1 - 08th Apr, 2024
 - Fixed exception handling when empty password provided for login